optsuite/optlib/README.md

 - [Nocedal, Jorge, and Stephen J. Wright, eds.
 Numerical optimization.
 New York, NY: Springer New York, 1999.](https://link.springer.com/chapter/10.1007/0-387-22742-3_18)
 - [Nesterov, Yurii.
 Lectures on convex optimization.
 Vol. 137.
 Berlin: Springer, 2018.](https://link.springer.com/book/10.1007/978-3-319-91578-4)

-# The Branch
-Since Lean 4 has different versions, our code needs to update to fit the corresponding version.
-Please check the lean-toolchain file to see the Lean 4 version for each branch.
-The Main Branch is for leanprover/lean4:v4.3.0 and the lean4v4.5.0-rc1 branch is for leanprover/lean4:v4.5.0-rc1.

 # The Team
 We are a group of scholars and students with a keen interest in mathematical formalization.